patriciogonzalezvivo/eyeo16/README.md

 <!-- .slide: data-background="#000000" -->
 # What are the chances?

-** Patricio Gonzalez Vivo **
+** Patricio González Vivo **

 *patricio.io* | *@patriciogv*

 Note:
+Hola, EYEO!
+Mi nombre es Patricio Gonzalez Vivo.
+Es un honor esta acá con ustedes...
-Hola, Buenos Dias, Hello, my name is Patricio Gonzalez Vivo.
+Hello, my name is Patricio Gonzalez Vivo.
 It's an honor to be here.

 Big thanks to **Dave, Jer, Wes and Caitlin** for inviting me to share my work today.
 Also thanks to my wife, **Jen Lowe**, who is my collaborator in all things, including this talk.

 [**make sure sound is on**]